FlashHit/VU-PixelsMod/README.md

 # If you stil want pixelmod 1.4.4 ,dont worry look in archive.(not updated !)

+# On default ALL modules are active !

 # Last Update: 14-11-2022
-- All LMG class has now no recoil/spread (can be turned off)
+- All Support LMG class has now no recoil/spread (can be turned off)
+- All Assault class has now no recoil/spread (can be turned off)

 # Previous Update: 13-11-2022
 - Merged the no recoil data for the jackhammer and usas12 in the shotgun section